lwindolf/lzone-cheat-sheets/cheat-sheets/ulimit.md

 The old ulimit names match to Limit\<upper case limit name\> fields and the value "unlimited" now is called "infinity"

-#### Init Skripts with start-stop-daemon
+### Init Skripts with start-stop-daemon ignore /etc/security/limits.conf

-A typical mistake is trying to set limits for a daemon starting by a Debian start script using "start-stop-daemon" which isn't integrated with PAM and isn't affected by /etc/security/limits.conf.
+A typical mistake is trying to set limits for a daemon starting by a Debian start script using "start-stop-daemon" which on modern distros just delegates to systemd or on older distros isn't integrated with PAM and for both reasons isn't affected by /etc/security/limits.conf.

+**Workaround:**
+- On systemd: Set Limit in the systemd unit file
-**Workaround:** Set the limits manually in the start script.
+- Otherwise: Set the limits manually in the start script.

-#### Upstart doesn't care about limits.conf!

-The most common mistake is believing upstart behaves like the Debian init script handling.
-When on Ubuntu a service is being started by upstart /etc/security/limits.conf will never apply!
+### Upstart ignores /etc/security/limits.conf

+On older Ubuntu releases services are started by upstart which similar to systemd ignores /etc/security/limits.conf.
 To get upstart to change the limits of a managed service you need to insert a line like

     limit nofile 10000 20000

 into the upstart job file in /etc/init.

-#### Special Debian Apache Handling
+### Special Debian Apache Handling

 The Debian Apache package which is also included in Ubuntu has a separate way of configuring "nofile" limits.
 If you run the default